akdevops12/ansible/README.md

     $ docker run -itd akloud12/ubuntu-ansible

     - We're Using :
-     . d : to Detach the Container
-     . i : inter-active mode
+     . d : Is to run the container in Detach mode, meaning the container runs in the backgrand you get your promt . i : inter-active mode
      . t : terminal

-    we have to run this command 5 more times to have ours 7 server.
+    we have to run this command 6 more times to have ours 7 server.

 3. Login to your Ansible server

     $ docker exec -it <<ansible_server_container_name>> type_of_shell (bash shell, Korn shell,c shell )

-4. Make some Checking to know if the necessary tools (Ansible, git) are installed and also checking the configuration files
+4. Check to know if the necessary tools (Ansible, git) are installed and also checking the configuration files

     - Checking Ansible :